Tanmoydas27/vite-fontend/README.md

 npm run dev
 ```

-Replace http://localhost:5000 with the actual base URL of your Flask backend API.

-Vite Configuration

 The Vite configuration file (vite.config.js) is used to configure Vite-specific settings.
 Ensure that your Vite configuration includes any necessary plugins or customizations.
 ### This command starts the development server for your Vite application.
-Open your web browser and navigate to http://localhost:3000 to view the application.
+Open your web browser and navigate to http://localhost:5173 to view the application.